 Observing behaviour, noting response, watching reaction is a craft that Oakes has perfected, and his conclusions make for compelling reading and viewing.

-During a recent interview with CPA Australia chief executive Alex Malley for INTHEBLACK, Oakes rated all the prime ministers he’s reported on over the years, from John Gorton to Malcolm Turnbull.
+During an interview with former CPA Australia chief executive Alex Malley for INTHEBLACK, Oakes rated all the prime ministers he’s reported on over the years, from John Gorton to Malcolm Turnbull.

 Today’s politicians lack elementary political skills, Oakes told Malley, while conceding their jobs have been made comparatively harder by the relentless demands of the 24-hour “news cyclone”.